robole/artifice/readme.md

 npm run dev
 ```

 The default URL is <http://localhost:3000>.
-The default page (*index.html*) will outline the experiments with links to explore them.
+The default page (*index.html*) will outline the experiments with links to explore them
+.

 <!-- TOC -->
 **Table of Contents**